bitterfox/javaone2017/day1.md

     - Java will resolve all of implementations
   - Versioning is not supported at this moment
 - Why modularity Matters
-  - Software will be big, large.
+  - Software will be big, large
     - Software sould be split into multiple module and constructed from these module.
     - Encapsulation, Complexity
 - Live coding with Apache netBeans 9 and Jigsaw
    - NetBeans don't complete any class which is not `required` even if it's in same project.